Installation view from 'Cao Fei: My City is Yours' at AGNSW

 Art exhibitions to see in Sydney this week

 Got some free time this week?
-Plan ahead to catch one of these great shows at your leisure
+Catch one of these great exhibits at your leisure

 Advertising

-Whether you're after outdoor art or something in the gallery, during the day or after dark – here's what art exhibitions and events are happening in Sydney over the next seven days.
+Whether you're after outdoor art or something in the gallery during the day or after dark, Sydney will have you sorted.
+Take a deeper dive with our editor's guide to the best exhibitions to see in Sydney this month, and suss out some top art exhibitions and events happening over the next seven days below.

 RECOMMENDED: Where to find Sydney's best street art.